-Threatened species of the north west
+Threatened species of the North West

 Researchers are investigating the impact of petroleum exploration and development on threatened species, including green turtles (pictured).

 To manage potential threats from industrial activities on these animals, we need to understand where the populations are, where they move and the key areas they use to breed and feed.
 We can then better understand where they overlap with human activities and manage accordingly.

 Pygmy blue whales, a subspecies of the blue whale, are listed nationally as endangered.
-Little is known about their migration pathways as their secretive behaviour has made them difficult to study with traditional techniques.
+We know little about their distribution and important areas, as their secretive behaviour has made them difficult to study with traditional techniques.

-TurtlesGreen turtles and hawksbill turtles face a number of threats, including getting tangled in fishing gear, habitat loss and turtle hatchlings being confused by light.
-In this study, researchers are studying the risks posed to turtles from industrial activities (such as seismic surveys) and infrastructure (such as oil and gas platforms, shipping channels and pipelines).
+Green turtles and hawksbill turtles face a number of threats, including getting tangled in fishing gear, habitat loss and light pollution, e.g. turtle hatchlings being confused by light.
+In this project, researchers are studying the risks posed to turtles from industrial activities (such as seismic surveys) and infrastructure (such as oil and gas platforms, shipping channels and pipelines).